Click here to view this briefing in PDF format.

 2. Anti-penalisation provision

-The Bill also introduces an anti-penalisation provision whereby an employer may not penalise an employee for exercising rights under the 1994 Act.
+The Act also introduces an anti-penalisation provision whereby an employer may not penalise an employee for exercising rights under the 1994 Act.
 An employee who is penalised can be awarded compensation of such amount as the WRC considers just and equitable having regard to all of the circumstances, but not exceeding four weeks’ remuneration.